devopness/devopness/docs/ssh-keys/create-ssh-key-pair.md

     featured:
 ---

-1. On Terminal, run command below, substituting in your Devopness email address
+1. In a terminal window, run command below, substituting in your Devopness email address
     ```bash
     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
     ```